SeismicSoundLab/academic-kickstart/content/learningunits/2_tectoniceqs/index.md

 ---
 title: 'Tectonic Earthquakes: Patterns in space and time'
-summary: Old catalog movies of California, Haiti, Tohoku, Sumatra
+summary: How do patterns of earthquakes vary on different plate boundaries?
 tags:
 - Earthquakes
 - Sonification